randyshao/randyshao/README.md

 ## I'm a fourth-year student at Queen's University studying computer science!

-- 🌱 I’m currently the Web Lead at [Product Buds][productbuds], a global community of aspiring product managers!
 - 🔭 I love all things tech and business, and am looking to break into product management or software engineering.
 - 📸 Fun fact: I also love photography and content creation!
 Check out my photography [Instagram][instagram].